CLI Reference

 kutl config set email "[email protected]"

-kutl config showkutl watch
+kutl statuskutl watch

 kutl watchWatch a space for signals.
 Runs as a Claude Code channel and MCP tool server over stdio.
 Must be invoked inside a space directory.
 This enables AI agents to participate in kutl spaces by receiving flags and making edits through the sync protocol.